Basic Personal Amount

 Ontario Seniors’ Public Transit Tax Credit

-Ontario Trillium Benefit
+Ontario Trillium Benefit (OTB)

 Effective July 2012, payments of the Ontario Sales Tax Credit, Ontario Energy and Property Tax Credit and Northern Ontario Energy Credit will be combined into a single benefit payment called the Ontario Trillium Benefit.